Suggestions for Viewing Wildlife

-The winter dry season, which lasts from December to April, is the best time for wildlife viewing in the park.
+The winter dry season is the best time for wildlife viewing in the park.
 Weather conditions are generally pleasant during the winter and standing water levels are low, causing wildlife to congregate at central water locations.
 Shark Valley, the Anhinga Trail (at Royal Palm), and Eco Pond (one mile past the Flamingo Visitor Center) are good for viewing alligators, wading birds, and other freshwater wildlife.
 Canoeists can paddle into Snake Bight (near Flamingo) and Chokoloskee Bay (Gulf Coast) before low tide to witness large numbers of water birds feeding in the shallows and on mud flats.
 A productive freshwater canoeing area is Nine Mile Pond and adjacent borrow pits (11 miles, or 18 km, up the road from Flamingo).

 Wildlife Viewing Ethics

 Observing wild animals in their natural environment is a privilege.
-In return for that privilege, it is your responsibility to keep wildlife wild by being respectful of wildlife and wildlife habitat.
+It is your responsibility to keep wildlife wild by being respectful of the animals and their habitat.

 Follow the links below to learn more about the different forms of wildlife that make their home in Everglades National Park.

 Learn about the frogs, toads, and other species of amphibians that live in the park.

 View the list of of bird species that have been sighted in the park.

 Learn about fish that live in the park.